Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 The mechanism is exactly the same as with a flat RDF triple stream.

-#### Flat RDF quad stream (as `GRAPHS`)

-This a slightly different take on the problem of "just a bunch of quads" – you also want to transmit what is essentially a single RDF dataset, but instead of sending individual quads, you want to send it graph-by-graph.
-This makes most sense if your data changes on a per-graph basis, or you are streaming a static RDF dataset.

-This is logically again a flat RDF quad stream, but it can be physically encoded as a `GRAPHS` stream, batching the triples in the graphs into frames of an arbitrary size (let's say, 1000 triples each):

-??? example "Example (click to expand)"

-    - Stream frame 1
-        - Stream options
-        - Start graph (named 1)
-        - Triple 1 (of graph 1)
-        - Triple 2 (of graph 1)
-        - ...
-        - Triple 134 (of graph 1)
-        - End graph
-        - Start graph (named 2)
-        - Triple 1 (of graph 2)
-        - Triple 2 (of graph 2)
-        - ...
-        - Triple 97 (of graph 2)
-    - Stream frame 2
-        - Triple 98 (of graph 2)
-        - ...
-        - Triple 130 (of graph 2)
-        - End graph
-        - Start graph (named 3)
-        - Triple 1 (of graph 3)
-        - Triple 2 (of graph 3)
-        - ...
-        - Triple 77 (of graph 3)
-        - End graph
-        - Start graph (named 4)
-        - Triple 1 (of graph 4)
-        - Triple 2 (of graph 4)
-        - ...
-        - Triple 21 (of graph 4)
-        - End graph
-    - ...

-Notice that one named graph can span multiple stream frames, and one stream frame can contain multiple graphs.
-The consumer will be able to read the graphs one frame at a time, without having to know how many graphs there are in total.

 #### RDF dataset stream (as `QUADS`)

 You want to stream RDF datasets – similar to the "a stream of graphs" case above, but your elements are entire datasets.
 This is logically an [RDF dataset stream]({{ stax_link('taxonomy#rdf-dataset-stream') }}), which can be physically encoded as a `QUADS` stream, where the stream frames correspond to different datasets: